-To facilitate communication between legal academics and the general public in Hong Kong, and to encourage discussions to raise awareness of the rule of law
+To facilitate communication between the legal (academic) field and the general public in Hong Kong, and to encourage discussions to raise awareness of the rule of law and its relevant principles.

-To promote a better understanding of the rule of law and various basic legal concepts in the community.
+To promote a better understanding of the principles of the rule of law and various basic legal concepts in the community

-To publish materials on the rule of law principles and other basic legal concepts which are accessible to the general public.
+To publish materials on the rule of law principles and other basic legal concepts which are accessible to the general public

-To guide law students in disseminating knowledge and values on the rule of law and other basic legal concepts to primary/secondary students and the general public.
+To guide law students in disseminating knowledge and values on the rule of law and other basic legal concepts to primary/secondary students and the general public

-We have organized a wide range of activities to promote a better understanding of the rule of law and other basic legal concepts among different audiences.
+We organise a wide range of activities to promote a better understanding of the rule of law and other basic legal concepts among different audiences.

-Students from the Faculty of Law deliver legal seminars at secondary schools throughout the year to enhance high school students' understanding of the rule of law and other basic legal concepts.
+Students from the Faculty of Law deliver legal seminars/workshops at secondary schools throughout the year to enhance students' understanding of the rule of law and other basic legal concepts.

 Production of Teaching Plans

-We develop teaching materials on different rule of law topics to assist teachers in planning their liberal studies classes.
+We develop teaching materials on different legal topics to assist teachers in their daily instructional activities.

 Training of Law Students

-We recruit law student volunteers every year and provide comprehensive trainings on legal theories and teaching skills to them.
+We recruit law student volunteers every year and provide lectures and trainings on relevant legal theories, concepts, and practical teaching skills.

-We organize an essay competition for secondary school students every summer to encourage them to learn actively, think creatively, and to share their thoughts and opinions on the principles of the rule of law concepts.
+We organise an essay competition for senior secondary school students every year to encourage them to learn actively, think creatively, and to share their thoughts and opinions on the principles of the rule of law and its significance in society.